Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Animal Free-moving Behavior Dataset

-We show all skills learned from the 200-timestep video clip of the free-moving mouse mentioned in Sec.~\ref{sec:exp3result}.
-We have completed the visualization of those skills that were previously omitted due to their perceived lack of importance.
-Due to the increased number of displayed skills, we had to renumber each skill.
-We show the present skill number above the skill motion field figure, and previous numbers (if applicable) in the parentheses following the present number.
+We show all motifs learned from the 200-timestep video clip of the free-moving mouse mentioned in Sec.~\ref{sec:exp3}.
+We have completed the visualization of those motifs that were previously omitted due to their perceived lack of importance.
+Due to the increased number of displayed motifs, we had to renumber each motif.
+We show the present motif number above the motif motion field figure, and previous numbers (if applicable) in the parentheses following the present number.